Konan97/ML_projects/README.md

 # ML_projects
-This is a machine learning (ML) project using ML techniques to see anomalies in sensor and machine data and predict when maintenance failures might occur.
+This is a folder for machine learning (ML) projects.